Castle Region Tourism Strategy

 - How can I participate in the public engagement?

 - The Government of Alberta is committed to engaging Albertans on the development of this strategy.
-Public open houses that were scheduled for September 20 and 21 in the Castle region have
+Public open houses were held November 8 and 9 in the Castle region.

-- All Albertans are invited to provide additional input by completing the online survey available from September 15 to October 31, 2017.
+- All Albertans were also invited to provide additional input by completing an online survey.
+The survey closed November 19.